Eston College: Founding

-In 1944 at a Trossachs Camp meeting a meeting was called to discuss the location and operation of a Bible school that would serve the churches in the ACOP, which at the time was called the "Full Gospel Missions Fellowship".
+In 1944 at a Trossachs Camp meeting, a meeting was called to discuss the location and operation of a Bible school that would serve the churches in the ACOP, which at the time was called the "Full Gospel Missions Fellowship".
 At this meeting five men were appointed to carry out the work of starting a Bible college for the fellowship.
 The five men on this committee were Glen McLean, Lorne Pritchard, Ron Burnside, Elmer Powers, and Harold Hollands.

-These five men built the foundation for the Full Gospel Bible Institute (FGBI) that opened its doors on November 6, 1944, welcoming six students.
+These five men built the foundation for the Full Gospel Bible Institute (FGBI) which opened its doors on November 6, 1944, welcoming six students.
 Eston was chosen as the location for the Bible School after a number of locations were considered.
 Some of these were Pangman and Trossachs, SK, and Eston SK.
 "G. S. McLean's presence at Eston and the local churches willingness to donate a site at Eston may have been factors that tipped the scales."